-Gant is a tool for scripting Ant tasks using Groovy instead of XML to specify the logic.
-A Gant specification is a Groovy script and so can bring all the power of Groovy to bear directly, something not possible with Ant scripts.
-Whilst it might be seen as a competitor to Ant, Gant uses Ant tasks for many of the actions, so Gant is really an alternative way of doing things using Ant, but using a programming language rather than XML to specify the rules.
+Gant is a build tool for scripting Ant tasks using Groovy instead of XML to specify the build logic.
+A Gant build specification is a Groovy script and so can bring all the power of Groovy to bear directly, something not possible with Ant scripts.
+Whilst it might be seen as a competitor to Ant, Gant uses Ant tasks for many of the actions, so Gant is really an alternative way of doing builds using Ant, but using a programming language rather than XML to specify the build rules.

 Here is an example Gant script:

 In this script there are two targets, stuff and otherStuff -- the default target for this build is designated as stuff and is the target run when Gant is executed from the command line with no target as parameter.

 Targets are closures so they can be called as functions, in which case they are executed as you expect, or they can be dependencies to other targets by being parameters to the depends function, in which case they are executed if an only if they have not been executed already in this run.
 (There is a page with some more information on Targets.)

 You may be wondering about the stuff at the beginning of the script.
 Gant has two ways of using pre-built sub-scripts, either textual inclusion of another Gant script or the inclusion of a pre-compiled class.
 The example here shows the latter -- the class gant.targets.Clean is a class that provides simple clean capabilities.

 The default name for the Gant script is build.gant, in the same way that the default for an Ant build script in build.xml.